Smoothing the Transition to Heat Pumps, Part 2: Permitting and Inspections

 9. Create assurances that inspections address only the new heat pump device and not previous (perhaps noncompliant) work.

 Improving building departments’ permitting capacity is critical to implementing these solutions.
 Having trained staff who can address questions specifically related to heat pumps will make it easier for contractors to comply with code.
-SVCE produced guidelines that can help building departments find and maintain the capacity and expertise to implement streamlining solutions for electric retrofits.
+SVCE produced guidelines that can help building departments find and maintain the capacity and expertise to implement simplifying solutions for electric retrofits.

 Next Up: State Action